JWC1212/CarND-Advanced-Lane-Lines-master/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+At first I just used sobel x combined with S-channel to get a binary image which made obvious failure in some situations that road surface is bad, shadow covers lane lines, unclear lane lines etc. Then I tried to add H channel to extract yellow lane line with appropriate threshold.
+This addition increase the detection accuracy in facing the situations I mentioned above.